hagege/child_themes/plugins/shrinking-logo-sticky-header/readme.txt

 * Option to disable inner spacing (padding) in header (added in Version 1.4)
 * Option to enable Text <Menu> below mobile Icon and display larger mobile menu Icon (Hamburger) - better for accessibility reasons (added in Version 1.4)
 * Option to Label Text <Menu> (added in Version 1.4)
+* Option: Menu does not appear as sticky on mobile devices - may be better for accessibility reasons (added in Version 1.4.1)

 Dynamic Header & Navigation for Block Themes (Previous name of the plugin: Shrinking Logo Sticky Header) is a lightweight WordPress plugin developed specifically as a navigation solution for most Block Themes.